-In my spare time, I like to write short stories of speculative fiction, horror, and science fiction.
+I write short stories, mainly in the genres of speculative fiction, horror, and SF.

-These are some of my recently published stories:
+These are some of my recent stories, both published and coming soon:

 They call us angels because we help fix broken people.
 It’s hard work to go inside someone’s head, live there for a month, try and pull them back from the dark side and put them on a better path.
 That first week is the most difficult, when their mind is still strong and you are trying to uproot everything.
 Synapses splintered by trauma and a life of crime, they are hard-wired for badness.
 We angels, we get in there and we put it back together.
 We unbreak the broken connections, awaken their buried consciences, and set them on a better path.